Pradumnasaraf/DevOps/Docker/commands/README.md

 - To update the port

-We ca't direclty update the port We have to add and remove the ports
+We can't direclty update the port We have to add and remove the ports

 ```
 docker service update --publish-rm 8080 --publish-add 808180 <service name>